The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: Categories of normed metric modules

 \subsection{Acknowledgments}

-The first author thanks \'{S}.R.~Gal and J.~Kedra for helpful conversations regarding bi-invariant word metrics, including Lemma \ref{Lword}.
+The first author thanks Nayantara Bhatnagar for useful discussions, as well as \'Swiatos{\l}aw R.~Gal and Jaros{\l}aw Kedra for helpful conversations regarding bi-invariant word metrics, including Lemma~\ref{Lword}.
 We would also like to thank David Montague and Doug Sparks for carefully going through an early draft of the paper and providing detailed feedback, which improved the exposition.
+Finally, we thank both referees for a detailed and careful reading of the work, and for their suggestions, which helped tighten and improve the paper.